Flow Equivalence of G-SFTs: Background

 \subsection{{\bf Flow equivalence.}}

 Let $Y$ be a compact metrizable space.
 In this paper, a {\em flow} on $Y$ is a continuous $\RR$-action on $Y$ with no fixed point.
 Two flows are {\em topologically conjugate}, or {\em conjugate}, if there is a homeomorphism intertwining their $\RR$-actions.
-Two flows are {\em equivalent} if there is a homeomorphism between their domains taking $\R$-orbits to $\RR$-orbits and preserving orientation (i.e. respecting the direction of the flow).
-A {\em cross section} to a flow $\gamma:Y\times\RR\to Y$ is a closed subset $C$ of $Y$ such that the restriction of $\gamma$ to $C\times\RR$ is a surjective local homeomorphism onto $Y$.
+Two flows are {\em equivalent} if there is a homeomorphism between their domains taking $\R$-orbits to $\RR$-orbits and preserving orientation (i.e., respecting the direction of the flow).
+A {\em cross-section} to a flow $\gamma:Y\times\RR\to Y$ is a closed subset $C$ of $Y$ such that the restriction of $\gamma$ to $C\times\RR$ is a surjective local homeomorphism onto $Y$.
 In that case, the {\em return time function} $\tau_C:C\to\RR$ given by $\tau_C(x)=\min\{t>0:\gamma(x,t)\in C\}$ is well defined and continuous.
 The map $r_C:C\to C$ given by $r_C(x)=\gamma(x,\tau_C(x))$ is call the {\em return map of $C$}.
-A {\em section} of a flow is the return map of a cross section of the flow.
+A {\em section} of a flow is the return map of a cross-section of the flow.

 For $i=1,2$ suppose $S_i: X_i\to X_i$ is a homeomorphism of a compact metrizable space, and $Y_i$ is its mapping torus with the induced suspension flow.
-The homeomorphisms $S_1,S_2$ are {\it flow equivalent} if they are sections to a common flow; equivalently, after a continuous time change, the flows on $Y_1$ and $Y_2$ become topologically conjugate; equivalently, there is a homeomorphism $Y_1\to Y_2$ which on each $Y_1$ flow orbit is an orientation preserving homeomorphism to a $Y_2$ flow orbit.
-A {\it flow equivalence} $Y_1\to Y_2$ is such a homeomorphism.
+The homeomorphisms $S_1,S_2$ are {\it flow equivalent} if they are topologically conjugate to sections of a common flow; equivalently, after a continuous time change, the flows on $Y_1$ and $Y_2$ become topologically conjugate; equivalently, there is a homeomorphism $Y_1\to Y_2$ which on each $Y_1$ flow orbit is an orientation preserving homeomorphism to a $Y_2$ flow orbit.
+A {\it flow equivalence} $S_1\to S_2$ is such a homeomorphism.

 By a {\em G-flow} we mean a flow together with a continuous free left $G$-action which commutes with the flow.
 A free $G$ action commuting with a section lifts to a free $G$ action commuting with the flow.
 Two $G$-flows are {\em $G$-conjugate} if the flows are topologically conjugate by a map which intertwines the $G$-actions.
 Two $G$-flows are {\em G-equivalent} if the flows are equivalent by a map which intertwines the $G$-actions (i.e., by a $G$-flow equivalence).